-Class definitions for the Device Objects (Air Conditioner, etc.) (i.e., property configurations and other specific definitions and code specifications) are listed in "APPENDIX, Detailed Requirements for ECHONET Device objects."
+Class definitions for the Device Objects (Air Conditioner, etc.) (i.e., property configurations and other specific definitions and code specifications) are listed in Appendix "ECHONET Device Objects: Detailed Specifications."
 Other ECHONET Lite nodes seeking to control the functions and confirm the status of an ECHONET Lite node via ECHONET Lite do so by manipulating (i.e., reading/writing) these device objects.